pivotal-cf/docs-pws-services/services/memcachier.html.md

                      :socket_failure_delay => 0.2})
 ~~~

-You can now use the cache through simply operations such as `get` and `set`, as the example shows:
+You can now use the cache through operations such as `get` and `set`, as the example shows:

 ~~~xml
 cache.set("foo", "bar")